Begirl8622/Begirl8622/README.md

 ## Hi there 👋

+I am new to coding and programming and excited to learn all I can.

 <!--
 **Begirl8622/Begirl8622** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+IHere are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...